IIM Visakhapatnam, TimesPro Welcome Winter Intake of Executive MBA Programme - www.lokmattimes.com

 IIM Visakhapatnam, TimesPro Welcome Winter Intake of Executive MBA Programme

-Visakhapatnam (Andhra Pradesh) [India], December 24: The Indian Institute of Management (IIM) Visakhapatnam, in collaboration with TimesPro, a Higher ...
+PNN Visakhapatnam (Andhra Pradesh) [India], December 24: The Indian Institute of Management (IIM) Visakhapatnam, in collaboration with TimesPro, a ...

 Visakhapatnam (Andhra Pradesh) [India], December 24: The Indian Institute of Management (IIM) Visakhapatnam, in collaboration with TimesPro, a Higher EdTech platform, has inducted the Winter Intake 2024-26 cohort for its prestigious Executive Master of Business Administration (EMBA) programme.
 This two-year blended programme is designed to equip mid-career professionals with cross-functional management skills, leadership acumen and data-driven decision-making capabilities to navigate today's dynamic business environment.